Pat-rice/demo-server/README.md

 ###About this project:

-This project is using websockets to send data captured by a client device.
+This project is using websockets and is receiving data captured by a [client device](https://github.com/Pat-rice/demo-capture).
 The data sent to the server should be a QR code containing JSON data.
 In this example, an android mobile phone is used and it can also collect GEOlocation data.
 A simple STOMP protocol has been used over the web socket and this is not ideal to send images,